CabrilloRoboticsClub/cabrillo_rov_2023/doc/shutdown-procedure.md

 1. Close the RQT window with the X on the top right

-1. in the first terminal window use the keyboard shortcut `ctrl+c` to Keyboard Interrupt ros
+1. in the first terminal window use the keyboard shortcut `ctrl`+`c` to Keyboard Interrupt ros

-1. in the first terminal window use the keyboard shortcut `ctrl+d` to close the window
+1. in the first terminal window use the keyboard shortcut `ctrl`+`d` to close the window

 1. in the third terminal window type the following to shutdown the DECK